Wilderness Update Spring 2026

 By: Marc Heller | 07/21/2025 01:52 PM EDT

-The Trump administration aims to end the prohibition on logging on tens of millions of acres of roadless areas in [...]
+The Trump administration aims to end the prohibition on logging on tens of millions of acres of roadless areas in national forests by the end of next year, according to a draft schedule at the Forest Service.
+The draft timeline, viewed by POLITICO’s E&E News and [...]

 Continue Reading